Mary Millington: Legacy

-Respectable – The Mary Millington Story (2015)
+Respectable – The Mary Millington Story (2016)

-A feature-length documentary chronicling Millington's life, entitled Respectable – The Mary Millington Story, was partly shot and produced at Pinewood Studios in 2015.

-Written, directed and produced by Mary Millington's biographer Simon Sheridan, the film mixes archive footage, previously unseen photographs and interviews with Millington's family, friends and co-stars, including David Sullivan, Pat Astley, Dudley Sutton, Linzi Drew and Flanagan.
+A feature-length documentary chronicling Millington's life, Respectable – The Mary Millington Story, was released in 2016.
+Written, directed and produced by Millington's biographer Simon Sheridan, the film mixes archive footage, previously unseen photographs and interviews with Millington's family, friends and co-stars, including David Sullivan, Pat Astley, Dudley Sutton, Linzi Drew and Maureen Flanagan.
 The film received its world premiere at London's Regent Street Cinema in April 2016.
-A DVD of the film was released in the UK on 2 May 2016.
+A DVD was released in the UK on 2 May 2016.